Also known as:

-Other names that the Virginia Creeper goes by are woodbine, false grapes, five leaves, American Ivy, five-leaved ivy, and thicket creeper.
+The Virginia Creeper also goes by woodbine, false grapes, five leaves, American Ivy, five-leaved ivy, and thicket creeper.

 What happens if someone eats a berry or leaf?

 Virginia Creeper berries and leaves contain tiny needle-shaped crystals that are so small they cannot be seen without a microscope.
-If chewed, these tiny crystals can poke the tongue, mouth, and throat to cause irritation, drooling, and redness that occurs almost right away.
-If enough plant material is eaten, there can be swelling of the mouth and throat, resulting in difficulty swallowing and breathing — but this is RARE.
-The sap from the leaves and stems can irritate the skin of some people.
+If chewed, these tiny crystals can poke the tongue, mouth, and throat, causing irritation, drooling, and redness that occurs almost right away.
+In this case, the mouth and throat can swell if enough plant material is eaten, resulting in difficulty swallowing and breathing — but this is RARE.
+Also, the leaves and stems’ sap can irritate some people’s skin.
 If sap falls on someone’s skin and a rash forms, proper first aid is essential to help keep it from spreading.
 This is not the same as a poison ivy rash!

 What to do if someone does eat a piece of the Virginia creeper plant

 If you find someone has eaten a small amount of the Virginia Creeper leaves or berries, do not panic.
 Wipe out the mouth with a soft, wet cloth.
-If the child is able, instruct them to swish water in the mouth and spit out.
+If the child can, instruct them to swish water in their mouth and spit it out.
 Repeat several times to remove any plant material from the mouth.
 After, give them some water to drink.
 Wash any exposed skin with soap and water.
-If problems start or you have questions, call the Missouri Poison Center right away at 1-800-222-1222.
+Lastly, if problems start or you have questions, call the Missouri Poison Center right away at 1-800-222-1222.
 The poison center is open all day, every day for poisoning emergencies and questions.